-FOUNDED IN 2009, Urbano is a NON-PROFIT COMMUNITY ART STUDIO THAT FOSTERS PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE.
+FOUNDED IN 2009, Urbano is a NON-PROFIT COMMUNITY ART project THAT FOSTERS PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY COHESION, AND SOCIAL CHANGE.

 We bring together artist-mentors, local youth, and community members to learn and experiment through place-based projects.
 We promote the model of the artist as citizen, actively engaged in conversations with our surrounding community through the lens of contemporary art.
 We support youth to become civically engaged artists as they are challenged to tackle current social issues in their community that directly affect their lives.